 - Planning content structure: introduction (purpose, preview), body (main points, evidence), conclusion (summary, closing)

-- Provide examples of strong and weak presentations; using class discussion or peer review to illustrate clarity, structure, audience awareness, and delivery quality.
+- Provide examples of strong and weak presentations.
+Use class discussion or peer review to illustrate clarity, structure, audience awareness, and delivery quality.

 - Encourage rehearsed, audience-ready delivery, not reading from notes.